milosdavidovic/codefreeze-blog/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 ```

 The null object pattern makes the code cleaner and more readable.
 Null object classes are often implemented as singletons, so only one instance is used throughout the entire application.
 If Article constructor receives null as the discount, an exception will be raised at the object creation level as it should, so we have no nasty surprises in the later stages of code execution.

+##  Summary

+These were the some ideas on how to eliminate null references in code, and hopefully improve the code we write by making it more readable and with less bugs.

+Thanks for reading and feel free to check out other articles on the Code Freeze!